antoinemeyer/cip/README.md

 ## Context

-It is frequent for banking institutions to make available flat CSV file containing account information such as positions, transactions, or other account information.
-Those files are usually sorted by account number and can become quite large which makes memory mounting impractical and key grouping inefficient.
+It is frequent for banking institutions to make available flat CSV files containing account information such as positions, transactions and/or other account information.
+Those files are usually sorted by account number and can become too large to mount entirely in memory.

-Using **Correlated Iterators Processor**, it is possible to open a stream on those different files and process all the data related to an account as a chunk.
+Using **Correlated Iterators Processor**, it is possible to open a streamed iterator on those different files and process all the data related to an account as a chunk.

 ## Example